apache/tomee/examples/webapps/rest-example-with-application/README.md

 Title: REST Example with Application

 *Help us document this example!
-Source available in [svn](http://svn.apache.org/repos/asf/openejb/trunk/openejb/examples/rest-example-with-application) or [git](https://github.com/apache/openejb/tree/trunk/openejb/examples/rest-example-with-application).
-Open a [JIRA](https://issues.apache.org/jira/browse/TOMEE) with patch or pull request*
+Click the blue pencil icon in the upper right to edit this page.*

 ## ApplicationConfig